 - 2 teaspoons rosewater

-*The success of baklawa lies in using the freshest nuts you can find.
+- The success of the baklawa lies in using the freshest nuts you can find.

-*Once baklawa is cooled, simply cover with a tea towel or paper towel.
-Covering Baklawa with plastic wrap or placing it in an airtight container, softens the pastry.
+- Once the baklawa is cooled, simply cover it with a tea towel or paper towel.
+Covering the baklawa with plastic wrap or placing it in an airtight container softens the pastry.

-*Sugar Syrup – Attir can also be made without the rosewater.
+- Sugar Syrup – Attir can also be made without rosewater.

-Preheat the oven to 180° degrees fan-forced.
+Preheat the fan-forced oven to 180° degrees.
 Generously grease an 18cm x 28cm (3.5cm deep) baking tin with the extra ghee.

-Begin by making the sugar syrup, place all ingredients in a small saucepan over medium heat.
-Bring to a boil (this happens fairly fast), lower the heat, and continue to simmer for approximately 8-10 minutes until syrup slightly thickens.
-Remove from heat and cool completely (remember the syrup will continue to thicken as it cools down)
+Begin by making the sugar syrup.
+Place all ingredients in a small saucepan over medium heat and bring to a boil (this happens fairly fast).
+Lower the heat, then continue to simmer for approximately 8-10 minutes until the syrup slightly thickens.
+Remove from heat and cool completely (remember, the syrup will continue to thicken as it cools down).

 Cut the filo pastry sheets to the size of your baking sheet.
 Discard the trimmings.
-Layer half the filo pastry sheets in the baking tray.
-Keep remaining filo covered with a dry towel, and then a damp tea towel on top).
+Layer half the filo pastry sheets in the baking tray. eep the remaining filo covered with a dry towel and another damp tea towel on top of it.

-Heat the ghee in a small pot until very hot and pour all over the top of the baklawa ensuring it falls into all the cracks (tilt the tray back and forth to coat evenly if necessary. you will notice the pastry begin to crisp immediately).
-Bake in preheated oven for approximately 30 minutes or until golden and crisp.
-Remove Baklawa from the oven and immediately drizzle over the cooled sugar syrup.
-Garnish with pistachio!
+Heat the ghee in a small pot until very hot and pour all over the top of the baklawa, ensuring it falls into all the cracks – tilt the tray back and forth to coat evenly if necessary (you will notice the pastry begin to crisp immediately).

 Nutty & Crunchy